aruna-rov/Aruna/readme.md

 # Getting started

 To get started all you need is an ESP32, anything else is optional.
-The library is build on esp-idf3.4 and some dependencies as library's.
+The library is build on esp-idf 3.2.2 and some dependencies as library's.
 Please see `.gitsubmodules` for an up to date list.
 These submodules deploy however in the example folder.
 So you need to install them yourself.

 # Modules